seqeralabs/studio-schema-examples/README.md

 This is a repository with examples of Seqera Studio schema definitions for various use cases.

-The example in this main branch a simple definition minimal definition to use a pre-built image for a VS Code studio from a registry.
+The example in this main branch is a simple, minimal definition to use a pre-built image for a VS Code studio from a registry.

 ```
 session: